jasonsbeer/Amiga-2000-EATX/AssemblyNotes.md

 # Assembly Notes, BOM, and Random Thoughts

 IMPORTANT INFORMATION.
-Please read this entire secion.
+Please read this entire page.

 This Amiga EATX PCB makes use of many surface mount components.
 These and the other standard components are available from most any good electronics supply house.
 The BOM includes Digi-Key part numbers for your reference.
 In addition, you will need to obtain the legacy components shown in Table A1.